 The symptoms of staphylococcal scalded skin syndrome may resemble other skin conditions.
 Always consult your child's physician for a diagnosis.

-How is staphylococcal scalded skin syndrome diagnosed?In addition to a medical history and physical examination of your child, the diagnosis may be confirmed with a biopsy (taking a tissue sample to be examined under a microscope) and cultures of the skin and throat.
-Blood tests (CBC and electolyte) can also help diagnosis this condition.
+How is staphylococcal scalded skin syndrome diagnosed?In addition to a medical history and physical examination of your child, the diagnosis may be confirmed with a biopsy (taking a tissue sample to be examined under a microscope) and bacterial culture.

-Treatment for staphylococcal scalded skin syndrome:Treatment usually requires hospitalization, often in the burn unit of the hospital.
+Treatment for staphylococcal scalded skin syndrome:Treatment usually requires hospitalization.
 Specific treatment for staphylococcal scalded skin syndrome will be determined by your child's physician based on: